edbeeching/godot_rl_agents/README.md

 We are inspired by the the Unity ML agents toolkit and we aim to provide a more compact, concise and hackable codebase, with little abstraction.

+### The environment appears to freeze periodically during training, why does it happen?

+With the default, SB3 training script, it's normal for the Godot env to freeze ocassionally while the model is updating.

 # License

 Godot RL Agents is MIT licensed.
 See the [LICENSE file](https://www.notion.so/huggingface2/LICENSE) for details.